 Here are a few additional facts about bulk notifications:

 If the bundling is activated in a rule, the activation can be deactivated by a subsequent rule – and vice versa.

-You can limit the size of the pot.
-Once the set number is reached the bulk notification will immediately be sent.
+You can limit the size of the pot (Maximum bulk size).
+Once the maximum is reached the bulk notification will immediately be sent.